wp-plugins/tealium/readme.txt

 * All post meta data, including custom fields
 * Search terms

+= What are the Tealium tag location options? =

+* After opening body tag (recommended)
+* Header - Before closing head tag
+* Footer - Before closing body tag

+= Is WooCommerce supported? =

+WooCommerce stores product information as meta data, so by default your data object will be rich with data on product pages.

+Version 1.3 adds basic support for cart contents information in the data object.

 == Screenshots ==

 1. The Tealium plugin allows your Tealium tag to be added straight to your site from your Wordpress dashboard.
-2. A data layer is added to your site containing basic post or page data.
+2. A data object is added to your site containing basic post or page data.
 3. The plugin also takes categories and tags...
-4. ...and rolls them into the data layer.
+4. ...and rolls them into the data object.
 5. Custom fields and other meta data is also supported.
-6. Many existing Wordpress plugins make use of meta data, so your data layer should be rich with potential data sources.
+6. Many existing Wordpress plugins make use of meta data, so your data object should be rich with potential data sources.

 == Changelog ==

+= 1.3 =
+* Tag location is now configurable.
+* Basic support for WooCommerce cart data.
+* Plugin refactored to support translations.

 = 1.2 =
-* Added the ability to exclude keys from the data layer.
+* Added the ability to exclude keys from the data object.
 * The JSON object will now be pretty-printed where PHP support allows.

 = 1.1 =